 - Investment strategy

 - Your experience

 - Directors or employees of portfolio companies

 - Minority shareholders

 - Sellers and buyers of portfolio companies

 - Portfolio company customers

-Most policies will include a ‘Prospectus Liability Exclusion’ which excludes any cover that would arise out of your portfolio company undergoing an IPO.
+Most policies will include a ‘Prospectus Liability Exclusion’, which excludes any cover that would arise out of your portfolio company undergoing an IPO.
 We can provide a specific Public Offering of Securities Insurance (POSI) to protect you in the event that claimants allege misinformation or misrepresentation in your prospectus, pathfinder or final admission documentation.

-All your portfolio companies should be purchasing their own directors and officers insurance.
+All of your portfolio companies should purchase their own directors and officers insurance.
 This will be a first line of defence for your company directors.
 This reduces the risk of claims against your own directors and officers insurance and demonstrates effective risk management resulting in savings on your own cover.
 We strongly recommend that all portfolio companies purchase their own, separate professional indemnity and cyber insurance for the same reasons.

 The FCA supervises UK financial services firms to protect consumers.
 We are directly authorised and regulated by the FCA and our Firm Reference Number is 656459.
 These details can be confirmed on the Financial Services Register at www.fca.org.uk or by calling the FCA on 0845 606 1234.